Intreecom/robotlb/README.md

 helm install robotlb oci://ghcr.io/intreecom/charts/robotlb -f values.yaml
 ```

-After the chart is installed, you should be able to create `LoadBalancer` services.
+After the chart is installed, you should be able to create `LoadBalancer` services and Gateway API resources.

 ## How it works

+The operator runs two concurrent controllers:
-The operator listens to the Kubernetes API for services of type `LoadBalancer` and creates Hetzner load balancers that point to nodes based on `node-ip`.
+1. **Service Controller**: Listens for services of type `LoadBalancer` and creates Hetzner load balancers
+2. **Gateway Controller**: Listens for Gateway API resources (Gateway, HTTPRoute, TCPRoute) and provisions load balancers

-Nodes are selected based on where the service's target pods are deployed, which is determined by searching for pods with the service's selector.
+Nodes are selected based on where the target pods are deployed, which is determined by searching for pods with the service's selector.
 This behavior can be configured.

 ## Configuration

-This project has two places for configuration: environment variables and service annotations.
+This project has two places for configuration: environment variables and resource annotations (Service or Gateway).

 ### Envs